 Skip to main content

-Http Requests is the core of any web application.
-Warlock provides a simple and easy to use API to make HTTP requests.
+HTTP requests are the backbone of any web application.
+Warlock provides a simple and intuitive API to handle HTTP requests efficiently.

-Following the steps of Express and Fastify, Warlock uses the same concept of request and response objects.
+Following the principles of Express and Fastify, Warlock employs the concept of request and response objects.

-So when you make a request, Warlock will create a request object that contains all the information about the request, and a response object that contains all the information about the response.
+When a request is made, Warlock creates a request object containing all the information about the request, and a response object containing all the information about the response.

 src/app/general/routes.ts